 Later that year, I published my first Bible study, Worthy of Love: A Journey of Hope and Healing After Abortion, a story-driven study based on my book Nameless No More.
 Worthy of Love is recommended by Pastor Chip and Theresa Ingram, as well as Brian Fisher, President of Human Coalition, among many others.

 In addition to writing books, I’ve been blessed to write articles for Bible Advocate magazine, Christian Voice magazine, The Secret Place, The Upper Room, and the Christian Broadcast Network.
-In His kindness, God has also opened doors for me to speak at churches, conferences, fundraisers, and on the radio.
+In His kindness, God has also opened doors for me to speak at churches, conferences, fundraisers, as well as on the radio and podcasts.

 For the past 19 years, I have lived in northern California.
 Truly, I love living near the ocean.
 Those who know me well have come to realize that I fiercely guard my weekly “date with Jesus” at the beach.
 Whenever someone tries to convince me to surrender that slot on my calendar, I simply consider if what he or she needs trumps what God says I need.
 Needless to say, I seldom miss my weekly “date with Jesus.”

 Ten fun facts you probably don’t know about Shadia: